 Not all people living with nonradiographic axSpA will progress to radiographic axSpA.
 However, people affected by either stage may have similar levels of pain, stiffness, and fatigue.4,5

 Peripheral spondyloarthritis (pSpA) is a type of spondyloarthritis that affects the joints in parts of the body other than the spine, such as the arms and legs.1 There are a number of subtypes,6 including:

 Spondyloarthritis has a genetic component.
 Family members of those with spondyloarthritis are at higher risk, depending partly on whether they inherited the HLA-B27 gene.1 Having the HLA-B27 gene does not always mean someone will develop spondyloarthritis.
 In the end, the diagnosis relies on a rheumatologist’s judgment based on several factors considered together.

 Living with the chronic back pain of axial spondyloarthritis requires care from a specialist called a rheumatologist.
-A rheumatologist can help create a treatment plan that may include nonsteroidal anti-inflammatory drugs (NSAIDs), disease modifying anti-rheumatic drugs (DMARDs) if peripheral arthritis is present, or biologic treatments in the case of ankylosing spondylitis when treatment with NSAIDs has failed.5
+A rheumatologist can help create a treatment plan that may include nonsteroidal anti-inflammatory drugs (NSAIDs), conventional synthetic disease-modifying antirheumatic drugs (DMARDs), biologics, or targeted synthetic DMARDs (like JAK inhibitors).8

-- Inflammatory back pain, such as that experienced with axSpA, is also possible in people with pSpA, but it is generally not the key symptom.
+Inflammatory back pain, such as that experienced with axSpA, is also possible in people with pSpA, but it is generally not the key symptom.
 Common symptoms of pSpA include14:

 Additionally, people with pSpA may have one or more of the following: